Grants & scholarships

 The Native Plant Society of Texas has scholarship opportunities and research grants for qualified students at Texas colleges.
 The Benny J. Simpson Scholarship is an endowed scholarship for an upper level student at Texas Tech University in Lubbock.
 Please contact Texas Tech for more information.

-The Ann Miller Gonzalez Research Grants and the Kate Hillhouse Scholarships are administered by our Education Committee.
+The Ann Miller Gonzalez Research Grants and the Kate Hillhouse Scholarships are administered by our Grants & Scholarship Committee.
 Please contact our State Office for more details or see the information below.

 The Native Plant Society of Texas will award research grants to university undergraduate and graduate students for academic research related to Texas native plants and/or to conservation and restoration of native-plant habitats of Texas.
 The awards are named for an early supporter of Texas native plants.